systemcarl/weblog/outlines/about-me.md

 - Creating software that enables future development is a great achievement.

 ### Grapple With the Ineffable
-- More than anything, I want to teach what I have learned.
+- More than anything, I want to teach what I have learned, and provide mentoriship and guidance for others.
-    - My experience completing teaching assistantships, guest lecturing, and supervising software students has motivated me to continue teaching.
-    - The mentorship and guidance I received was crucial to my career.
-    - I want to provide the same mentorship and guidance to others.
+- Research and investment into teaching computer programming will become more important as technology continues to become more demanding.
     - Software innovation can only continue when new developers are trained with the necessary fundamentals.
-    - Research and investment into teaching computer programming will become more important as technology continues to become more demanding.
-- Technology is a necessary part of our lives.
-    - Worsening inequality can be attributed to differences in access to technology, ["The Digital Divide"].
-    - A future free from inequality requires removing socioeconomic barriers.
-    - Making software resources and tools freely available removes financial barriers.
-    - Working together and sharing knowledge is the achieve equity.
+- Making software resources and tools freely available is the way to achieve equity.
     - This weblog is my contribution to sharing and enabling other software developers.